 I have always viewed education as “the great equalizer”and have had a commitment to life long learning.
 Having an opportunity to work with Walking Mountains to promote learning and stewardship opportunities in the Vail Valley and beyond, enables me to fulfill a lifelong dream.

 I moved to Colorado from Minnesota in 1990.
 I am still amazed at the beauty of Eagle County and feel so fortunate that I can live here and raise my family in these surroundings.
-I want to make sure that my children and future generations are educated about environmental stewardship and sustainability so that this valley remains the beautiful place that it is today.
+I want to make sure that my children and future generations are educated about environmental stewardship and sustainability so that this valley remains the beautiful place

 Board of Directors